Why be fluent in English?

 If you observe around, you’ll find plenty of persons struggling in one way or the other because of lack of effective English, both spoken and written.

-It also directly reflects in the difference in the earning power of people who speak English fluently and those who do not by as much as 34 percent.
-Even in blue-collar jobs such as driving some knowledge of English has a positive correlation with income.
+It also reflects directly in the difference in the earning power of people who speak English fluently and those who do not by as much as 100 percent.
+The same person may end up as a packer/ loader or in the front office on the basis of just one key difference – fluency in English.
 I recently met a guy working as janitor who failed to get a clerical job at a law firm because his English wasn’t up to the mark.
-That job would have multiplied his income multifold.
+That job would have more than doubled his income.

 Do you need more evidence, more convincing?